Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/tutorials/zen_tutorial/README.md

 <a id=""></a>
 <details open="open">
   <summary><b>Erythroid ATAC-seq</b></summary>
-  This data consists of bulk ATAC-seq from two healthy day 13 erythroid donors (donors 2 and 3), each with seven technical replicates.
+  This data consists of bulk ATAC-seq from two healthy day 13 erythroid donors (donors 2 and 3), each with seven technical replicates (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE311157">GSE311157</a>).
 Either BAMs (as used in the tutorial), or non-normalised bigWigs can be downloaded by command line:

   <br>